awslabs/agent-dev-toolkit/README.md

-# Agent Development Toolkit (ADT) For Strands Documentation
+# Agent Development Toolkit (ADT) For Strands

-**A development tool for building AI agents with the Strands platform**
+**A development tool for building Generative AI agents with the Strands platform**

-ADT provides a single command-line interface that lets developers build, test, and iterate on Strands agents with the same ease as modern web frameworks.
-The CLI unifies agent execution, observability, UI, and containerization into one cohesive developer experience.
+ADT provides a single command-line interface that lets developers build, test, and iterate on [Strands agents](https://github.com/strands-agents/sdk-python) with ease during local development.
+The CLI unifies agent execution, observability, UI, and local containerization into one cohesive developer experience, enabling developers to iterate and experiment faster with immediate feedback loops and streamlined workflows.

 ---